ismaelestalayo/CryptoTracker/README.md

 # CoinBase
 CoinBase Unofficial UWP app made with GDAX C# API on VisualStudio 2017.

-Currently it shows graphics for Bitcoin, Ethereum and Litecoin, the three most used cryptocurrencies on the market.
+Shows graphics for the three most used cryptocurrencies: Bitcoin, Ethereum and Litecoin.

-It lets you choose the time-span of the graphics (last hour/day/week/month...), and also lets you choose between a light and dark theme for the app.
+It lets you choose a time-span for each of the graphics (last hour/day/week/month...), and also comes with light and dark theme.

 <p align = "center">
   <img src="https://raw.githubusercontent.com/ismaelestalayo/CoinBase/master/GDAX/Assets/Screenshots/Screenshot1.png"